caiobep/compare-json-schemas/README.md

-# Compare Json Schemas
+# Compare Schemas

-> A simple CLI tool to help you compare multiple JSON files to check if your missing an specific key
+> A simple CLI tool to help you compare multiple JSON/JSONC/Yaml files to check if your missing an specific key

 ## Usage